Shanwei Guangdong, China Travel Guide

 Shanwei cuisine forms a branch of Chaoshan (Teochew) cuisine, a sub-cuisine of Cantonese cuisine.
 It emphasizes fresh ingredients, often seafood, with a focus on light, clear flavors and traditional cooking methods.

-The cuisine is renowned for its umami taste, a tasty depth derived from recently made produce and expert preparation.
-Chaoshan culinary traditions evolved for many centuries, incorporating influences from nearby regions.
+The food is renowned for its umami taste, a tasty depth derived from recently made produce and expert preparation.
+Chaoshan culinary traditions evolved for many centuries, incorporating effects from areas nearby.

 Fresh seafood (fish, shrimp, crab, oysters) features prominently.
-Rice, various fresh vegetables, poultry, and pork are staples.
+Rice, various newly picked vegetables, poultry, and pork are staples.

 Shanwei dishes are generally savory and rich in umami.
 Chefs achieve a careful balance of sweet, sour, and salty tastes.